What’s inside: 5 real life weight loss tips for breastfeeding moms and how they worked for me!

 I know so many people that skip this meal, but breakfast is crucial!
 Think of your metabolism as being like a car engine sitting in idle after you’ve been asleep all night.
 If you don’t put some fuel in the engine to kick start your metabolism, it will continue to sit in idle until you do!
 When your metabolism isn’t running at full speed, then you’re not burning as many calories as you could be.

 Think you’re too busy for breakfast?
 Think again!
-Check out this amazing collection of 18 Healthy Recipes for Busy Moms!
-(There’s even one for breastfeeding cookies!)
+Check out this amazing collection of 101+ Healthy Recipes (it includes some of my favorites that I eat every week!)

 2. Drink LOTS of water